czechue/gh-search/README.md

 -[x] Testing your code (preferably Jest, Cypress), -[x] Type interfaces,
 -[x] Useful git branch history,
--[ ] Anything else you think might be useful here.
+-[ ] Anything else you think might be useful here:

+### To consider
+-[ ] it would be quite simple to add server side rendering in this setup -[ ] few more tests should be written to cover the business logic (either in Cypress or in React Testing Library) -[ ] if the project were to be larger a state manager could be considered (redux, mobx, xstate) -[ ] 2 libraries were added: react-query for caching, and react-table to support sorting, these libraries together weigh about 100kb, we should consider the sense of their use and do we really need them in our production app

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).